celsiusnarhwal/3515.games/tinkering/secrets.md

 # Secrets

 Secrets are sensitive pieces of information that would pose security risks if they were stored in plain text (for example, 3515.games' bot token).
-Secrets are typically referenced in the source code with something like:
+Secrets are referenced in the source code like:

 ```py
 os.getenv("SECRET_NAME")